ifvictr/ghost-storage-github/README.md

 # ghost-storage-github

 GitHub storage adapter for Ghost.
-Good for blogs hosted on platforms without a persistent filesystem (i.e. [Heroku](https://heroku.com)).
+Recommended as a completely free storage solution for blogs being hosted on platforms with ephemeral filesystems, like [Heroku](https://heroku.com).

 ## Installation